goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 As I described in [my own journey through sequence models]({% post_url 2025-07-11-hnet-past %}#hierarchical-rnns), hierarchy is far from new.

 There have been a few recent works that investigate hierarchical structures inside novel sequence model layers (i.e. variants of attention or SSMs).
 For example:
-- [Native Sparse Attention (NSA)](https://arxiv.org/abs/2502.11089) <d-cite key="yuan2025native"></d-cite> is a recent sparse attention model that performs a 2-stage process of aggregating information inside local blocks.
+- [Native Sparse Attention (NSA)](https://arxiv.org/abs/2502.11089) <d-cite key="yuan2025native"></d-cite> is a recent sparse attention model that performs a 2-stage process of aggregating information inside local blocks and then retrieving them.
 - [Log-linear attention](https://arxiv.org/abs/2506.04761) <d-cite key="guo2025log"></d-cite> and [prefix scannable models (PSM)](https://arxiv.org/abs/2506.10918) <d-cite key="yau2025sequential"></d-cite> introduce new hierarchical layers that generalize modern recurrent models using a binary tree of hierarchies, improving their expressivity by increasing the constant size state to logarithmic (in sequence length).

 While these models are elegant exercises in algorithm design and engineering, and definitely valuable contributions to the community,